-Fractus Learning is a global team of expert educators and technologists working passionately to share the best tech, tools and toys for meaningful learning.
+Fractus Learning is a global team of expert educators, makers and creators working passionately to share the best tech, tools and toys for meaningful learning.

 The founder of Fractus Learning, Nick Grantham is an Australian educator living and working in Dublin, Ireland.
 With a background in education, engineering and digital product development, Nick launched Fractus Learning to connect people with a shared passion for technology and how it can bring education to life.

 Adam Heckler is a twenty-something Cincinnati, Ohio local working in the education technology sector.
 Most of his time is spent at VARtek Services where he writes for the blog, manages social media, and advises K12 s